georgezefko/Bayesian_Deep_Learning/README.md

-Bayeasian Deep Learning for learned augmented data
+Bayesian Deep Learning for learned augmented data
 ==============================

 A short description of the project.